Solicita ahora para formar parte de nuestra próxima grupo de Becados en Ciencia científicos comunitarios y líderes comunitarios.

 Acerca de la Comunidad

-Indoor Air Care Advocates (IACA) is a group of concerned parents who have worked extensively in advocating for indoor air quality in Madison, AL. We currently have 75 members in Alabama.
+Indoor Air Care Advocates (IACA) is a group of concerned parents who have worked extensively in advocating for indoor air quality in Alabama.
+We currently have 75 members in Alabama.
 We have also worked with many individuals and organizations within and outside Alabama, including the University of Alabama in Huntsville, Alabama Asthma Coalition, AARP, American Health Care Association (AHCA/NCAL), and Arizona State University.

 We have had opportunities to bring this issue up to policymakers by giving presentations to the Madison City and County Schools system and writing letters to the Alabama State Department of Education, Alabama Department of Public Health, and our Members of Congress.